-Our study finds that profit shares may increase government take through this source of revenue, but at the same time profit shares reduce the value of tracts to firms, and therefore reduce cash bonus bids, federal corporate tax payments and the number of tracts sold.
-Overall, we find a small decrease in OCS revenues when adding a profit share to the status quo policy, and a larger decrease in revenue when using profit share in lieu of royalties.
+We find that profit shares may increase government take through this source of revenue, but at the same time profit shares reduce the value of tracts to firms, and therefore reduce cash bonus bids and federal corporate tax payments.
+Overall, we find OCS revenues increase when adding a profit share to the Status Quo policy, and revenues decrease slightly when using profit share in lieu of royalties.
 More importantly, profit share may adversely affect the integrity of the leasing process because of the important practical problems attempting to validate profits reported by firms.
 Indeed, past experience has found considerable difficulties in reaching agreement on the proper profit share payments.